githubteacher/dev-mar-6/juan-tex-edinburgh.md

 ### Resturants

-- Piatto Verde
+- Piatto Verde (recommended by a food critic)
-- Domenicos
+- Domenicos (recommended by a food critic)
+- La Favorita (so much better than Dominos!!!)

 ### Attractions / Places to see